-Some might say that a barista is just another kind of food service worker, but if you’ve ever given it a try, you know that’s not true.
+Some might say that a barista is just another kind of food service worker, but if you have ever given it a try, you know that is not true.
 Making the perfect cup of coffee is a skilled craft.
 That means that along with all the basic customer service skills that any public-facing job calls for, baristas need an entire skill set that will help them meet their customer’s needs.

 Whether you’re a barista now, you hope to become one soon, or you just want to brush up on some skills for impressing guests, here are eight of the most important skills that any barista will need.